standards-hub/Nuxt_documentation_installation/How-To-NuxtDocs.md

 This project is using the [tailwind](https://tailwindcss.com/) CSS framework for styling.

 You can change the default *theme* styling by creating your own `tailwind.config.js` in the root of the project.
 The whole *theme* styling is generated around **primary** color in order to be easily adjustable.
-Take look at [default](https://github.com/nuxt/content/blob/dev/packages/theme-docs/src/tailwind.config.js) styling if you want to lear how to change fonts, typography or other aspects of web page styling.
+Take look at [default](https://github.com/nuxt/content/blob/dev/packages/theme-docs/src/tailwind.config.js) styling if you want to learn how to change fonts, typography or other aspects of web page styling.

 ### content/settings.json